MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     - Select the VM image to use for your hosted machine group.
 A proposed default Windows 11 image called **Default Windows Desktop Image** is available.
 If you don't see it, make sure you followed the steps described in [Prerequisites](#prerequisites).

     - Select how you would like to access your hosted machine group.
 You can use your [work or school account (preview)](#use-your-work-or-school-account-preview) or use a local admin account you want to be created.
 This account will be used to run your automations by the bots.

+     > [!NOTE]
+     > If you select work or school account, please ensure to enter your email address (and not domain\username) when creating a connection to the hosted machine group

     - Review and create your hosted machine group.